Healthy Homes Assessment Breaker Bay

 Draught Stopping Breaker Bay

-If a draught could be felt from unreasonable gaps or holes or holes, it needs to be sealed.
+If a draught could be felt from unreasonable gaps or holes that it needs to be sealed.

 What are unjustifiable gaps or holes?

-Get the complete information of the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections